justinmart/simple_taxes/README.md

   * `pnl.cvs`             : Profit-and-loss calculations for each trade, including long-term vs short-term gains
   * `total_pnl`           : Aggregate information on profit and loss for each year, by short term vs long term
   * `tax_reporting_data`  : A spreadsheet intended to be sent to the IRS or a tax accountant which details every trade and the profit-and-loss associated with each

+## Run the program

+If you have Jupyter Notebook installed, from any terminal type `jupyter notebook` and navigate to where this repo was downloaded.
+Run the provided `Jupyter Notebook Taxes Script` and follow the directions in that script.

+Alternatively, you can. run the following commands from a python session:

+`$ from taxes import Taxes`

+`$ trades, errors, pnl, total_pnl, tax_reporting_data, remaining_funds = Taxes().run()`

+This will populate 5 files in the `output/` folder with detailed information on your trades and your profit-and-loss (see above).

 ## Populating a Manual Trades spreadsheet